morleym/furtive-handbook/docs/concepts.md

 * Seeding, as a *verb*, is the act of sorting competitors from highest skill to lowest skill.
  Once this sorting has been performed, that seeding is then 'applied' to place competitors into their starting positions.

-Seeding plays an important role because it determines the path a competitor must take.
+Seeding plays a crucial role for any competition because it determines the path each competitor must take.
 'Accurate' seeding means that competitors are correctly sorted from highest skill to lowest skill, and should result in a fair competition.
 'Bad' seeding would mean that competitors are not sorted correctly, and can lead to painful situations.
 These adjectives are subjective, but usually have elements of objective basis to them.
+A well-seeded competition usually starts with uneven matchups skill-wise, and then over time will have closer and closer matches.

 In each format guide, I will touch on how that format interacts with seeding.
 Some formats are heavily reliant on accurate seeding,